DS 7 Crossback SUV - Practicality & boot space

 Headroom certainly shouldn’t be an issue, although taller owners might want to avoid the panoramic sunroof, as this does lower the roofline quite a bit.

 We doubt many will complain about the boot either.
 It measures 555 litres behind the rear seats and a generous 1,752 litres when they're folded away.
 It’s quite a bit more than the 505 litres of the X1 or the 1,234-litre maximum space in the Jaguar E-Pace.
-Unlike some plug-in hybrids, the E-Tense also manages to keep the same boot volume as the petrol and diesel.
+Unlike most plug-in hybrids, the E-Tense also manages to keep the same boot volume as the petrol and diesel.